NickAndreew/kafkaproj-play/README.md

  - [ ] No frameworks have been used in this implementation, apart from Database Client drivers, Kafka Client Libraries, and some Java libraries used for logging and working with text.
-Usually frameworks provide better, more elegant libraries with a lot of functionalities embedded in their core, it would be preferrable to refactor everything to work with some modern frameworks.
+Usually frameworks provide better, more elegant libraries with many useful functionalities embedded in their core.
+ It would be preferrable to refactor everything to work with some modern framework.

  - [ ] Confgurations mechanism is not finished, it has to be moved to some specific place - file, database or docker-compose.yml, etc.